MrJohn91/financial-report-scraper/README.md

 ###  **Acousort**
 - No clear structure for identifying financial reports.
 - Had to rely on keyword matching and regex.
+- The website had a dynamic structure, and the PDF links were embedded in the page.
+Selenium was used to handle this dynamic content and extract the relevant links for 2024 reports.

 ### **Carlsberg**
 - Press releases and financial statements were mixed.